DeltaZulu-OU/LogExporterApp/README.md

 It maintains an in-memory queue with bulk processing and supports EDNS and optional enrichment layers.

+> NOTE: This App is not in main repository as of Technitium DNS Server [v15](https://github.com/TechnitiumSoftware/DnsServer/blob/master/CHANGELOG.md#version-150)

 ## Features

 * Captures DNS queries and responses using the Technitium DNS `IDnsQueryLogger` interface.